LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 .. note::
-   The SUNDIALS time integrators do not rely on these specific return values (only on whether the returned values are 0 (successful) or negative (failure).
-Thus, user-defined implementations are not required to use these specific error codes, so long as the zero/negative structure is followed.
+   The SUNDIALS time integrators do not rely on these specific return values (only on whether the returned values are 0 (successful) or non-zero (failure).
+Thus, user-defined implementations are not required to use these specific error codes, so long as the zero/non-zero convention is followed.

 C/C++ API Usage
 ---------------

-Specific SUNDIALS adaptivity controller modules can be used in C and C++ programs by including the corresponding header file for that module, e.g. ``sunadaptcontroller/sunadaptcontrollerXYZ.h``.
+Specific SUNDIALS adaptivity controller modules can be used in C and C++ programs by including the corresponding header file for that module, e.g. ``sunadaptcontroller/sunadaptcontroller_XYZ.h``.

-Example usage (here ``SUNAdaptControllerXYZ`` is a placeholder for an actual SUNAdaptController constructor):
+Example usage (here ``SUNAdaptController_XYZ`` is a placeholder for an actual SUNAdaptController constructor):

 .. code-block:: c